Thomas C. Hindman: Later life

 While he expected to have been able to easily make a living in Mexico, Hindman had trouble getting a law practice to flourish, despite learning Spanish.
 Maximilian later ordered the ex-Confederates to leave Monterrey, as he feared that if they flourished too much on the northern frontier of the country, they would eventually demand independence.
 The Hindmans moved to Saltillo and then Montelise.
-They then traveled to Mexico City in September, where Hindman hoped to discuss with Maximilian about land for the Confederate refugees.
+They then traveled to Mexico City in September, where Hindman hoped to discuss with Maximilian the topic of obtaining land for the ex-Confederates.
 The Hindmans became friends with Maximilian and his wife Carlota of Mexico.
 Hindman's fifth child was born in Mexico City in December, and Hindman published two works on military theory.
 The family later moved to the Carlota, where many ex-Confederates settled.

 In Carlota, agriculture did not do as well as hoped, and Hindman was unable to establish a successful legal practice because of the poverty of the residents.
 Hindman was part of a plan formed by several ex-Confederates in 1866 to establish a colony in the Yucatán Peninsula, but this failed as foreign support for the rule of Maximilian ended.
 The family moved to Orizaba before June; rebels against Maximilian razed Carlota not long after they moved.
 Maximilian's rule began to collapse, and the Hindmans were forced to return to the United States, returning to Helena in April 1867.
 Maximilian was overthrown and executed in mid-June.
 Hindman requested a pardon from President of the United States Andrew Johnson, but this was denied.
 Once settled in Helena, Hindman resumed his legal practice with John C. Palmer and later M. T. Sanders.

-Hindman also reentered politics, speaking against the Radical Republicans.
+Hindman also re-entered politics, speaking against the Radical Republicans.
 Hindman also argued against the 1868 Arkansas Constitution and the gubernatorial candidacy of Republican Powell Clayton.
 In an attempt to silence Hindman, the Republican leadership of Reconstruction Era-Arkansas revived the 1865 treason indictment and had Hindman arrested on March 20, 1868.
 He was permitted to remain at liberty until his trial, but the pending charges excluded him from a July 1868 amnesty proclamation by President Johnson that pardoned almost all former Confederates.
 He then became the leader of a political faction known as the Young Democracy, which supported taking a loyalty oath mandated by the 1868 constitution and then participating in future elections.
 One of the claims of the Young Democracy was that Republicans were only using Reconstruction for personal gain, and that freed slaves should instead support the Democrats.
 Hindman began to accrue a following of both ex-Confederates and freed slaves.